Timpng98/Archiving-and-Logging/README.md

 # Archiving-and-Logging
-Using tar to extract files, as well as cron to create, manage, and automate jobs
+Using tar to create backups, extract files, as well as cron to create, manage, and automate jobs

 Commands used:
 1. tar